uadinaa/DARE-django-final/README.md

 Angular is now running at: [http://localhost:4200](http://localhost:4200)

-## App usage
+## App Usage

-### Login and registration
+### Login and Registration

-You can use the superuser you created to login into the app.
+- **Login with Superuser**: Use the superuser credentials you created during setup to log in.

-Or you can register a user with a different name and login as him.
+- **Register a New User**: If you prefer, you can register a new user with a unique username and password and log in using those credentials.

-### Log out
+### Logout

-You can log out by pressing 'log out' in the header.
-You will be redirected to the login page where you can login again.
+- To log out, click the **"Log Out"** button in the header.
+You will be redirected to the login page where you can log in again if needed.

 ### Posting

-To make a new post choose a category from the dropdown, write something in a post form and click "Post"
+- **Create a New Post**: Select a category from the dropdown menu, enter your content in the post form, and click **"Post"** to submit it.

-### Post details
+### Post Details

-To look at the post details click on the post and a separate page wiht post details will open
+- **View Post Details**: Click on any post to open a dedicated page displaying the post's full details.

 ### Commenting

-To leave a comment, open the post you want to comment under and write the comment into the form in the lower part of the post and click 'Post'
+- **Add a Comment**: Open the post you want to comment on, write your comment in the input field at the bottom of the post, and click **"Post"** to submit it.

 ### Liking

-You can like a post by pressing the 'Like' button under it.
-You can also remove it by pressing 'unlike'.
+- **Like a Post**: Click the **"Like"** button below a post to like it.
+- **Unlike a Post**: If you've already liked a post, you can click **"Unlike"** to remove your like.

-### Updating a post
+### Updating a Post

+- **Edit Your Post**: You can only update posts that you own.
+  1. Open the post you want to update.
+  2. Click the **"Update"** button.
-To update a post you need to be an owner of that post.
-To do it open the post, clik on the 'update' button.
-A new page will appear where you can choose a different category and write new text into the form.
-To save it click 'save'
+  3. On the new page, you can choose a different category and edit the post content.
+  4. Click **"Save"** to update the post.

-### Deleting a post
+### Deleting a Post

+- **Remove Your Post**: You can only delete posts that you own.
+  1. Open the post you want to delete.
+  2. Click the **"Delete"** button.
-To update a post you need to be an owner of that post.
-To do it open the post, clik on the 'delete' button.
-The post will be deleted an you will be returned to the main page.
+  3. The post will be permanently removed, and you will be redirected to the main page.

 ---

-## Known issues
+## Known Issues

-### Session expiry
+### Session Expiry

-For some reason after around 10 minutes after login you are no longer authenticated and the API calls are unsuccessful.
-To solve it press 'log out' in the header and login again.
-Needs to be solved later.
+- **Issue**: After approximately 10 minutes, your authentication may expire, causing API calls to fail.
+- **Temporary Solution**: Click **"Log Out"** in the header and log back in to restore access.

+> This issue requires further investigation and a permanent fix in future updates.

 ## 🧹 Cleanup & Deactivation